DRIVER-EU/test-bed-design/doc/GLOSSARY.md

 ## Docker

 [Docker](http://docker.com/) is a free software application, available on Linux, Mac and Windows, which offers a way to run other applications in its own sand-box environment without requiring installation.
 Basically, a single PC can run many different Docker files, where each Docker file represents an application.
 This is also called *virtualisation*, as a single PC runs many services as if it was server park.
 A Docker-compose file, then, combines many Docker files into one, each representing a dedicated service of our test-bed or an external solution, such as the csCOP tool.

+## EDXL DE

+[EDXL DE](http://docs.oasis-open.org/emergency/edxl-de/v2.0/edxl-de-v2.0.html), OASIS' Emergency Data Exchange Language (EDXL) Distribution Element Version 2.0.
+The primary purpose of the Distribution Element 2.0 is to facilitate the routing of any properly formatted  emergency message to recipients.
+The Distribution Element may be thought of as a "container".
+It provides the information to route "payload" message sets (such as Alerts or Resource Messages), by including key routing information such as distribution type, geography, incident, and sender/recipient Ids.

 ## Exercise